 There are also various soy-based options for home and office printers.
 In fact, soy ink has become so successful that the National Soy Ink Information Center, which disseminated information about the benefits of this greener ink, closed shop [source: NASIC].
 However, be careful: Some inks that claim to be soy ink actually only have a small percentage of the stuff in them; the rest is usually petroleum-based ink.

-For more information about printers, alternative inks and similar topics, visit the links on the next page.
+For more information about printers, alternative inks and similar topics, visit the links below.

 - Billera, Leslie.
 "Recommend Soy Ink Toner for Your Office!"
 Planet Green.
 Sept.
 28, 2008.http://planetgreen.discovery.com/work-connect/recommend-soy-ink.html

 - Hayworth, Rosemary.
 "Study: Over Half of Inkjet Printer Ink is Thrown Away."
 PC World.
 June 15, 2007. http://www.pcworld.com/article/132969/study_over_half_of_inkjet_printer_ink_is_thrown_away.html